alosadagrande/tekton-dpdk/blog.md

 ```

 **NOTE:** If you are new to OpenShift Pipelines and Tekton, you can start by reading the following articles published in the OpenShift blog: [Cloud-Native CI/CD with OpenShift Pipelines](https://www.openshift.com/blog/cloud-native-ci-cd-with-openshift-pipelines) , [OpenShift Pipelines Now Available as Technology Preview](https://www.openshift.com/blog/openshift-pipelines-tech-preview-blog) and [OpenShift Pipelines Tutorial using Tekton](https://www.openshift.com/blog/pipelines_with_tekton) among others.

-Now, it is time to create our OpenShift pipeline which will be in charge of:

-* Start the pipeline everytime is pushed code into the master branch of the testPMD Git repository.
-* Pulling the DPDK base image from Red Hat's registry.
-* Pulling testPMD application code and source-to-image (s2i) scripts from a Git repository.
-Those scripts describes how our application must be built.
-* Push the output image of this process into a public registry such as quay.io.
-* Deploy the new version of the application into the proper project running in another cluster, the CNF OpenShift cluster.

-**NOTE:** At the time of writing DPDK base image is running DPDK version 18.11.2.
-This [DPDK RHEL8 base image](https://catalog.redhat.com/software/containers/openshift4/dpdk-base-rhel8/5e32be6cdd19c77896004a41?container-tabs=overview) is built and maintained by Red Hat and based on the [Universal Base Image 8](https://access.redhat.com/articles/4238681).

-/* OpenShift Pipelines comes by default with a bunch of clusterTasks predefined, which are similar to Tekton Tasks but with a cluster scope.
-One of them it will be useful for our purpose: the S2i Task. */

 ## CNF cluster configuration (cnf-10)